USEPA/useeior/format_specs/Model.md

         +-------+
 ```

-The related `A_d` matrix provide direct sector inputs per dollar sector output that are only from the US.
+The related `A_d` matrix provides direct sector inputs per dollar sector output that are only from the US.

 #### L
 `L` is also a `sector x sector` matrix and contains in each column `i` the